vtexdocs/help-center-content/docs/announcements/en/service-worker-files-can-now-operate-at-full-capacity.md

 author: authors_24
 slug: service-worker-files-can-now-operate-at-full-capacity
 legacySlug: service-worker-files-can-now-operate-at-full-capacity
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: In this new platform update, Service Worker files can now intercept requests from all parts of your store.
+announcementSynopsisEN: 'In this new platform update, Service Worker files can now intercept requests from all parts of your store.'
 ---

 __Service Worker__ files now can intercept requests from all parts of your store.
 While this script had limited permissions in the past, we now included the `Service-Worker-Allowed` header along with the value `/`, so it can perform in all it's potential.
 This means that your website now has all the necessary resources to implement periodic syncing, push notifications and even offline mode.